pantheon-systems/documentation/source/_docs/platform-considerations.md

 The [max execution time](/docs/timeouts/#user-configurable-timeouts) for PHP scripts on the platform is 120 seconds.
 Batch uploads, like one might see importing products with [WooCommerce](https://wordpress.org/plugins/woocommerce/){.external} can encounter this limit.

-In this or similar instances, consider performing larger operations locally, them importing the code, files, and database back up to the platform.
+In this or similar instances, consider performing larger operations locally, then importing the code, files, and database back up to the platform.

 ## Batched Data Export to File